Popular nasal decongestant doesn’t actually relieve congestion, FDA advisers say

 A trade group representing nonprescription drugmakers, the Consumer Healthcare Products Association, argued that the new studies had limitations and that consumers should continue to have “easy access” to phenylephrine.

-Like many other over-the-counter ingredients, phenylephrine was essentially grandfathered into use during a sweeping FDA review begun in the 1972.
+Like many other over-the-counter ingredients, phenylephrine was essentially grandfathered into approval during a sweeping FDA review begun in 1972.
 It has been sold in various forms for more than 75 years, predating the agency’s own regulations on drug effectiveness.

 “Any time a product has been on the market that long, it’s human nature to make assumptions about what we think we know about the product,” said Dr. Theresa Michele, who leads the FDA’s office of nonprescription drugs.

 But FDA reviewers said their latest assessment reflects new testing insights into how quickly phenylephrine is metabolized when taken by mouth, leaving only trace levels that reach nasal passages to relieve congestion.
-The drug appears more effective when applied directly to the nose, in sprays or drops.
+The drug appears more effective when applied directly to the nose, in sprays or drops, and those products are not under review.

 There’s unlikely to be any immediate impact from Tuesday’s panel vote, which is not binding.

-Note: This story has been updated to delete an incorrect reference to Allegra containing phenylephrine.